 - Average Cost – $130

 If you want that Disney feeling but don’t want to fork out $500 a night you could try the Castle Inn and Suites.
-This hotel has a great location, minutes from the Park entrances and has a low budget price, but while plenty of hotels in this area have the low price and location the Castle inn Stands out due to its flamboyant theming.
+This hotel has a great location, minutes from the Park entrances, and has a low budget price, but while plenty of hotels in this area have a low price and location the Castle inn Stands out due to its flamboyant theming.

-The hotel itself is a little more than a Motel.
-The pool is drab, the rooms clean, and comfortable but not exactly luxurious.
+However, The hotel itself is a little more than a Motel.
+The pool is drab, and the rooms are clean and comfortable but not exactly luxurious.
 But if you are bringing little ones and want to pull up to a fantasy Castle to start your stay this really fits the bill.
 And the price is about as low as it gets.